russmckendrick/records/content/albums/a-foot-in-the-door-the-best-of-pink-floyd-12569365/index.md

 ---
 title: "Pink Floyd - A Foot In The Door (The Best Of Pink Floyd)"
-album_artist: "Pink Floyd"
+artist: "Pink Floyd"
-album_title: "A Foot In The Door (The Best Of Pink Floyd)"
+album_name: "A Foot In The Door (The Best Of Pink Floyd)"
 date: 2018-09-28
 release_id: "12569365"
 slug: "a-foot-in-the-door-the-best-of-pink-floyd-12569365"
+hideSummary: true
 cover:
     image: "a-foot-in-the-door-the-best-of-pink-floyd-12569365.jpg"
+    alt: "A Foot In The Door (The Best Of Pink Floyd) by Pink Floyd"
+    caption: "A Foot In The Door (The Best Of Pink Floyd) by Pink Floyd"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Psychedelic Rock", "Prog Rock"]
 ---

 ## Tracklisting